Marisol514/02-Challenge-MA23/README.md

 ## 02-HTML-git-CSS - 02 Challenge

 ## Description
 Begining with started code, the challange was to modify the code to improve whithout changing what it does.
+The challange is due on Thursday Dec 21, 2023.

+The challange will also require that I ensure that all the links are functional, CSS selectors are consolidated.
+It will require me to add a unique name, and to meet the acceptance criteria.

 ## User Story
 ```